 9. Rimjhim (Hindi)

-The gentle sound of rain tapping against a surface.
+A cool word that described the gentle sound of rain tapping against a surface.

 10. Komorebi (Japanese)

 Komorebi is a beautiful word, but its definition is even better: “The light filtering through the trees.”

 Fernweh is a German word that is used to describe the feeling of missing a place you’ve never been.

 A Zulu term that, aside from sounding beautiful, represents a philosophy of common humanity and conveys the idea that community is essential to society.
 It’s part of the phrase “umuntu ngumuntu ngabantu,” which literally translates as “I am because we are.”
 The term was used by US President Barack Obama in 2018 in a speech in South Africa in celebration of Nelson Mandela’s 100th birthday.

 13. Mångata (Swedish)

 The reflection of the moon on the water.

 14. Dauwtrappen (Dutch)

 Dauwtrappen literally translates as “dew treading” and refers to the feeling of walking barefoot on dew-covered morning grass.